LezWatch/listicles/readme.txt

 == Description ==

 Be the next BuzzFeed!
 The listicles plugin creates interactive blocks for generating lists in articles.
-Unlike traditional lists (like `ul` and `li`) a listicle is intended to provide each section with a header, and multiple paragraphs per section.
+Unlike traditional lists that use `ul` and `li`, a listicle is intended to provide each section with a header and multiple paragraphs per section.

 With this plugin you can insert images, videos, and more inside each list item.
 The limit is your imagination.